stk-kriging/qsi-paper-experiments/README.md

 ### Matlab

 Most of the numerical experiments of the article were carried out using Matlab.
-To reproduce the figures, or run the entire bnchmark from scratch, you will need:
+To reproduce the figures, or run the entire benchmark from scratch, you will need:

 * some reasonably recent version of Matlab (R2022a was used to produce